 For the best texture, keep these chocolate coated pecans in an airtight container in the fridge.
 They’ll last for a couple of weeks and can be frozen for several months.

-I like to eat them cold or I set some in a dish and let them warm up to room temperature for a few minutes.
+I like to eat them straight from the fridge or freezer, or I set some in a dish and let them warm up to room temperature for a few minutes.

 Tips & Variations